Present at Cannexus

 • Grow your presentation skills within the most diverse and comprehensive career development landscape

-CERIC is thrilled to open its Call for Presenters for Cannexus24 to anyone who wants to help the career development community to reflect, celebrate, inspire and dig into new trends.
-Speakers can present in person in Ottawa, Canada, or virtually on the Cannexus platform.
+CERIC is thrilled to open its Call for Presenters for Cannexus25 to anyone who wants to inspire the career development community to reflect, celebrate and dig into new trends.

 Presenting at Cannexus provides you with an unmatched opportunity to exchange information and explore unique and effective approaches in the areas of career counselling and career and workforce development.
-The conference brought together more than 2,000 people across Canada and the world last year!
+The conference brings together 2,000 people across Canada and the world!

 Are you the presenter we are looking for?